 Step 5: How To Make Money With Penny Stocks

 Anyone can get lucky trading these cheap stocks.
 But it takes skill and discipline to make money with penny stocks consistently.
 While every trade won’t be a winner, protecting your capital and having a plan is very important.
 I’ve seen plenty of traders take their entire account, place it into a single trade at a single price and say YOLO (you only live once).

-For instance, the typical breakout rally for certain sector stocks may tend to last 3-4 days at most.
-In this example of ABCD sector stocks, unless you’re planning on investing for years to come and don’t care about big portfolio fluctuations, the ideal action may be to trade ABCD sector penny stocks versus hold for the long term.
+For instance, the typical breakout rally for certain sector stocks may last 3-4 days.
+In this example of ABCD sector stocks, unless you’re planning on investing for years and don’t care about significant portfolio fluctuations, the ideal action may be to trade ABCD sector penny stocks versus hold for the long term.